Carrie Nation: Second marriage and "call from God"

-In 1874, Gloyd married David A. Nation, an attorney, minister, newspaper journalist, and father, 19 years her senior.
+In 1874, Carrie Gloyd married David A. Nation, an attorney, minister, newspaper journalist, and father, 19 years her senior.

 The family purchased a 1,700 acre (690 ha) cotton plantation on the San Bernard River in Brazoria County, Texas.
 As neither knew much about farming, the venture was ultimately unsuccessful.
-David Nation moved to Brazoria to practice law.
-In about 1880, Carrie Nation moved to Columbia (now East Columbia) to operate the hotel owned by A. R. and Jesse W. Park.
+They moved to Brazoria for David Nation to practice law.
+In about 1880, they moved to Columbia (now East Columbia) to operate the hotel owned by A. R. and Jesse W. Park.
 Her name is on the roll of Columbia Methodist Church in West Columbia.
 She lived at the hotel with her daughter, Charlien Gloyd, "Mother Gloyd" (Carrie's first mother-in-law), and David's daughter, Lola.
 Carrie Nation's husband also operated a saddle shop just southwest of this site.
 The family soon moved to Richmond, Texas, to operate a hotel.

 David Nation became involved in the Jaybird–Woodpecker War.
 As a result, he was forced to move back north to Medicine Lodge, Kansas, in 1889, where he found work preaching at a Christian church and Carrie ran a successful hotel.

 Carrie Nation began her temperance work in Medicine Lodge by starting a local branch of the Woman's Christian Temperance Union and campaigning for the enforcement of Kansas' ban on the sale of liquor.
 Her methods escalated from simple protests to serenading saloon patrons with hymns accompanied by a hand organ, to greeting bartenders with pointed remarks such as, "Good morning, destroyer of men's souls."
-She also helped her mother and her daughter who had mental health problems.

 Dissatisfied with the results of her efforts, Nation began to pray to God for direction.
 On June 5, 1900, she felt she received her answer in the form of a heavenly vision.
 As Nation described it:The next morning I was awakened by a voice which seemed to me speaking in my heart, these words, "GO TO KIOWA," and my hands were lifted and thrown down and the words, "I'LL STAND BY YOU."
 The words, "Go to Kiowa," were spoken in a murmuring, musical tone, low and soft, but "I'll stand by you," was very clear, positive and emphatic.
 I was impressed with a great inspiration, the interpretation was very plain, it was this: "Take something in your hands, and throw at these places in Kiowa and smash them."

 Responding to the revelation, Nation gathered several rocks – "smashers", she called them – and proceeded to Dobson's Saloon on June 7.
 Announcing "Men, I have come to save you from a drunkard's fate", she began to destroy the saloon's stock with her cache of rocks.
 After she similarly destroyed two other saloons in Kiowa, a tornado hit eastern Kansas, which Nation took as divine approval of her actions.